nrkn/sm-vtmb-wad/readme.md

 instead of doing quests etc just finds a teleport to Venture Towers and BFGs La Croix, winning the game

+### General

+- Can I make the radio a switch that plays some deb of night?
+- Can I make the TV a switch that toggles off/still of news guy? or even a couple of animation frames of news guy?
+- How hard is it to add a series of stills as an intro?
+  1. Doomguy drinking in bar
+  2. Doomguy sitting on bed (from vtmb intro)
+  3. Doomguy on theatre stage next to sire
+  4. Start!
+- Can you hack in NPCs and have them tell you quest stuff?
+  Just basic like go here do this, no dialog, too hard.
+  Check doomworld for prior art

 ## What is included

 - New levels : 1